shariq1989/cookbook/content/recipe/cold_brew.md

 * Ice, fill an 8 oz. glass
 * Cold Brew Concentrate, fill 1/3 of an 8 oz. glass
-* Water, fill 2/3 an 8 oz. glass
+* Water, fill 2/3 of an 8 oz. glass
 * 1-2 tbsp Heavy Cream or Half-in Half
 * 1 tsp Sweetener